The Prince & Me: Plot

 Paige Morgan is an ambitious pre-medical student at the University of Wisconsin–Madison.
-Meanwhile, across the Atlantic, Denmark's Crown Prince Edvard prefers to live the life of a playboy, and when with his family often ignores or marginalizes his royal responsibilities.
+Meanwhile, across the Atlantic, Denmark's Crown Prince Edvard prefers to live the life of a playboy, and often ignores or marginalizes his royal responsibilities when with his family.

-Inspired by a television commercial showing Wisconsin co-eds flashing their breasts, Edvard meets with his parents, King Haraald and Queen Rosalind, and announces his intention to attend college in America—specifically, Wisconsin, and to do so anonymously.
+Inspired by a television commercial showing Wisconsin students flashing their breasts, Edvard meets with his parents, King Haraald and Queen Rosalind, and announces his intention to attend college in America—specifically, Wisconsin, and to do so anonymously.
 The Queen then dispatches Edvard's majordomo, Søren, to chaperone the trip.
-Arriving at the university, Edvard orders Søren to keep his identity a secret and to call him 'Eddie'.
+Arriving at the university, Edvard orders him to keep his identity a secret and to call him 'Eddie'.

 Later at a bar, Eddie sees Paige serving and asks her to take off her shirt, like on television.
-Paige angrily drenches Eddie with the drink hose and bouncers escort Eddie from the bar.
+She angrily drenches him with the drink hose and bouncers escort Eddie from the bar.
 Eddie later apologizes to Paige, but she is annoyed when they are assigned as lab partners for an organic chemistry class.
 Since the class is important for Paige's medical school ambitions, she warns Eddie to not get in her way and reprimands him after he sleeps in through one of their lab experiments.

 Running out of money, Eddie gets a job in the deli section of the bar.
 Paige reluctantly helps him during his first day, and the two start to mend fences.
 Paige does well in science, but she struggles in an English literature class.
-Eddie uses his earlier education to help Paige gain a better understanding of William Shakespeare, and Paige instructs Edvard in common household chores like laundry.
+Eddie uses his earlier education to help her gain a better understanding of William Shakespeare, and Paige instructs him in common household chores like laundry.

 Since Eddie is away from his family and unfamiliar with American holidays, Paige invites him to her parents’ dairy farm for Thanksgiving.
 Paige's father explains how he struggles to keep the small farm afloat, and Eddie uses his mechanical skills to fine-tune a riding mower for a race, which he wins.
 Keith Kopetsky, a rival racer reveals to be a sore loser and punches Eddie.
 After the fight that follows, Paige treats his grazes and they kiss for the first time.